 advisor for the " Kunst - und Kulturtstiftung Siebeneichler " / Tegernsee

-and for the " Achtzehnkommazwei " Projectspace / Munich.
+and for the " Achtzehnkommazwei " Projectspace / in the Georgenstrasse 72 in Munich.

 and is curated by Tom Angermeier ( untill mid.
 February 2023 ).

-From 17. of March untill 23. of April two Photo-Dyptics by Stefanie Höll are shown together with three small paintings by her grandfather the artist Werner Höll who died in 1984.
-THe exhibition is called " Temporary Setup 1-6 / Zerrissenes Gewissen "
+From 17. of March untill 23. of April two Photo-Dyptics by Stefanie Höll were shown together with three small paintings by her grandfather the artist Werner Höll who died in 1984.
+The exhibition was called " Temporary Setup 1-6 / Zerrissenes Gewissen "

 Erno Vroonen, who is fluent in 5 languages, provides professional and individually aligned art services due to his longtime experience and contacts within the international art world.